qiime2-graveyard/rfcs/accepted/0000-framework-config.md

 machine.
 Failing the ability to hook into `setuptools` will require adding an additional step to initialize the config directory.

-A layout of the directory structure should use the generally agreed upon method of storing the data in the user's Application support directory.
+A configuration directory's location should use the generally agreed upon method of storing the data in the user's Application support directory.
 In order to not have to worry about manually figuring this location out based on user OS, the configuration system will use the `get_app_dir` method provided by the